Zelenskiy warns Russia is eyeing other countries after Ukraine

 Rustam Minnekayev, deputy commander of Russia's central military district, was quoted by Russian state news agencies as saying full control over southern Ukraine would give it access to Transnistria, a breakaway Russian-occupied part of Moldova in the west.

-That would cut off Ukraine's entire coastline and mean Russian forces pushing hundreds of miles west beyond current lines, past the major Ukrainian coastal cities of Mykolaiv and Odesa.
+That would cut off Ukraine's entire coastline and mean Russian forces pushing hundreds of miles further west, past the major Ukrainian coastal cities of Mykolaiv and Odesa.

 The statement was one of the most detailed about Moscow's ambitions in Ukraine and suggests Russia does not plan to wind down its offensive there anytime soon.

-On Twitter, Ukraine's defence ministry said Minnekayev's comments showed Russia was no longer hiding its intentions.
+Ukraine's defence ministry said Minnekayev's comments showed Russia was no longer hiding its intentions.

-Moscow, it said, had now "acknowledged that the goal of the 'second phase' of the war is not victory over the mythical Nazis, but simply the occupation of eastern and southern Ukraine.
+Moscow, it said on Twitter, had now "acknowledged that the goal of the 'second phase' of the war is not victory over the mythical Nazis, but simply the occupation of eastern and southern Ukraine.
 Imperialism as it is."

+But despite Russia's ambitious objectives and claims to have seized Mariupol, its forces made no major gains in the last 24 hours, British military intelligence said on Saturday.

+Ukrainian counterattacks continue to hinder Moscow's efforts, and heavy fighting is frustrating Russian attempts to capture the key port city, impeding their progress in the Donbas, the Ministry of Defence tweeted https://bit.ly/38cyDQ6 in a regular bulletin.

 Russia says it is conducting a "special military operation" to demilitarise Ukraine and liberate its population from dangerous nationalists.
 Ukraine and its Western allies call Russia's Feb.
 24 invasion an unjustified war of aggression.